pmean/build-website/text/04/data-mining-clementine.md

 Mining Algorithm) which allows interactive pruning of rules in a decision tree (<http://control.cs.berkeley.edu/carma.html>).

-In a one hour presentation, you can\'t get a good feel for how the software works.
+In a one hour presentation, you can't get a good feel for how the software works.
 It looks like a good comprehensive package that is easy to use.
 There are a lot of competing products out there, of course.
 One of the more intriguing competitors is Weka, an open source system for